turingschool/launch-curriculum/module3/lessons/Week5/IntroToBootstrap.md

 ## Want more Bootstrap?

 Bootstrap has tons of [examples](https://getbootstrap.com/docs/5.3/examples/) to work through; scroll to **Snippets** to check out different headers, sidebars, buttons, etc. There's an entire section for **Navbars** (navigation bars to your humanoid friends).
+If you view the dev tools, you can see the code for each example.

-The [documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/) is pretty fantastic.
+The [Bootstrap documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/) is pretty fantastic.
 By the way, version 5.x is **_WAY_** more extensive than previous iterations, almost overwhelmingly so.
+Digest in small bites.

 If you prefer to learn tutorial style, W3Schools (naturally) has a great [tutorial on Bootstrap 5](https://www.w3schools.com/bootstrap5/index.php).
 Prepare to be amazed on how complex (yet simple) Bootstrap can be to learn.